eManagerNYC/QR-Code-Scanner/README.md

 ## License

 Software is free to use/hack/fork and is license under GPLv2 or higher.
 Please share any significant contrbutions to the community.
-Credit to Daaniel Ward http://dwa012.github.io/html5-qrcode/
+Credit to Daniel Ward http://dwa012.github.io/html5-qrcode/

 ## Installation